 interview material.
 Inheritance is spiffy and easy.
 Some people have

 trouble with the idea of overriding a method and the "abstract"

 keyword.
 If you have trouble, be sure to ask on the Java College

 forum.
 You will want to understand it well now.
 Just browse the last

-part of the chapter ("The Class Whose Name Is Class") on reflection.
+part of chapter 8 ("The Class Whose Name Is Class") on reflection.

 You might want to try and do the exercises at the end of the chapter.

 Chapter 10 is about exceptions and error handling.